freeCodeCamp/how-to-contribute-to-open-source/CONTRIBUTING.md

 The main `README.md` file is written in English.
 That file will be the template for all the other languages.

+This repository is about contributing to open source and generally, translation is important to reaching diverse audiences.
+It is recommended that you provide language specific resources links instead of the Engligh resource links.

 The non-English README files are named `README-XX.md`, where `xx` is the [two letter language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the language.